-Every Sunday, this hip cabaret bar at Novotel Fenix Silom hotel hosts a special gay evening where qipao-adorned waitresses are replaced by hunky, shirtless men.
+The hip cabaret bar Maggie Choo’s in the basement of Novotel Bangkok Fenix Silom hotel hosts the very popular Sunday Gay Night where qipao-adorned waitresses are replaced by hunky, shirtless men.

 Different from Silom, worth going to